 The bill amends the definition of a "targeted small business" in Iowa law to broaden the criteria for qualification.
-Specifically, it replaces the term "a small business" with "any enterprise" that is at least fifty-one percent owned, operated, and actively managed by women, minority persons, service-disabled veterans, or persons with disabilities.
-Additionally, the bill stipulates that the enterprise must be located in Iowa, operated for profit and under single management, and has fewer than twenty employees.
+It replaces the term "small business" with "any enterprise" that is at least fifty-one percent owned, operated, and actively managed by women, minority persons, service-disabled veterans, or persons with disabilities.
+Additionally, it specifies that the enterprise must be located in Iowa, operated for profit under single management, and now requires fewer than twenty employees, along with an annual gross income of less than ten million dollars, which is an increase from the previous threshold of four million dollars.

 Reprinted: 15.102